ozturkkl/framework-control/README.md

 - Generation runs `cargo run -- --generate-openapi` with an isolated cargo target (`service/target/openapi`) so it does not conflict with a running `cargo run` in another terminal.
 - The generated TypeScript client lives in `web/src/api` and is updated on `postinstall`, `predev`, and `prebuild`.

+Auth in the generated client:
+- The `POST /api/config` endpoint expects an `Authorization` header.
+The client will attach `Authorization: Bearer <token>` if `OpenAPI.TOKEN` is set (from `VITE_CONTROL_TOKEN`).

 ## Frontend API base

 - By default, requests are sent to `OpenAPI.BASE` which is set in `web/src/main.ts`:
   - `VITE_API_BASE` if provided, otherwise `http://127.0.0.1:8090`.
 - Alternatively, you can remove that line and configure a Vite dev proxy to the backend (e.g. proxy `/api` → `http://127.0.0.1:8090`).

+## GitHub Pages deployment

+The web UI is deployed to GitHub Pages under `/framework-control/`.
+Assets use `import.meta.env.BASE_URL` so they resolve correctly.

+To allow the Pages UI to talk to your local service:
+- The service must allow the Pages origin and require a token.
+- At runtime on your PC, the Windows service process receives these env vars from the installer (MSI) via WinSW configuration.

+CI secrets used to stamp MSI env:
+- `ALLOWED_ORIGINS`: e.g. `https://ozturkkl.github.io`
+- `CONTROL_TOKEN`: a long random token

+Configure them in GitHub → Settings → Secrets and variables → Actions.

+The workflow `.github/workflows/release-service.yml` replaces placeholders in `service/wix/FrameworkControlService.xml` so the installed service runs with:
+- `FRAMEWORK_CONTROL_ALLOWED_ORIGINS=%ALLOWED_ORIGINS%`
+- `FRAMEWORK_CONTROL_TOKEN=%CONTROL_TOKEN%`

+Frontend token for Pages:
+- During the Pages build, set `VITE_CONTROL_TOKEN` (for example via Pages build secrets) so the client includes the bearer token.
+- Alternatively, prompt the user to paste their local token once and store it in `localStorage`, then set `OpenAPI.TOKEN` on load.

 ## Roadmap